You want smart political talk without the meltdowns?

 Right, but you didn't mention that in your list.

-Who who are Nazis uh uh hated against them?
+Who are Nazis hated against them?

-I mean, it's the Jews, and and trust me, you know, we're listening.
+And trust me, you know, we're not.

-Anybody that's a Nazi, I want anybody that is fomenting any type of terror, we want them to go.
+Listen, anybody that's a Nazi, I want anybody that is fomenting any type of terror, we want them to go.

-But we're talking here specifically about radical Islamic terror, because if you look at Chattanooga, Fort Hood, the Boston bombing, Orlando Pulse Nightclub, San Bernardino, and France and Belgium and all throughout Europe, radical Islamic terrorism is the number one evil and problem we are facing.
+But we're talking here specifically about radical Islamic terror because if you look at Chattanooga, Fort Hood, the Boston bombing, Orlando Pulse Nightclub, San Bernardino, and France and Belgium and all throughout Europe, radical Islamic terrorism is the number one evil and problem we are facing.

 Period.